fathimakm/learn_sop_cors_csrf_with_me/README.md

 * SameSite cookies:
   - SameSite is a browser attribute for cookies that controls when they are sent in cross-origin requests.
-  - By setting SameSite attributes to "Lax" or "Strict," cookies are restricted from being sent with cross-origin requests, thus reducing the chances of CSRF attacks.
-In "Lax" mode, cookies are not sent in requests triggered by external sites that navigate to your site.
+  - In "Lax" mode, cookies are not sent in requests triggered by external sites that navigate to your site.
 In "Strict" mode, cookies are not sent in any cross-origin requests.
 * Referer-based validation: Some applications use the HTTP Referer header to validate whether the request originates from the same domain.
   - This approach is less secure than using CSRF tokens, as the Referer header can be spoofed or removed by certain browser privacy settings.